steelx/steelx/README.md

 ### Hi there 👋
 ## Hello! 🦀☕⚡
-I'm Ajinkya, I'm a Sr. Software Developer, passionate about technology.
+I'm Ajinkya, I'm a Software Developer, passionate about technology.

-Years of experience in JavaScript Web Development (and still learning).
+13+ Years of experience in JavaScript Web Development (and still learning).
 I use TypeScript alot.
 *Bonus:* I'm a GameDev enthusiast.

 <div class="container" align="center">